strateg17/fake-news/README.md

 ## Proposed datasets
 1. [Fake and real news dataset on kaggle.com](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset.)
 2. [ Propaganda Diary.
 Vox Ukraine](https://russiandisinfo.voxukraine.org/en/narratives)
-3. [Statistical GIS Boundary Files for London](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london) -- This dataset will help us to relate the areas of the Tesco dataset with their real geographical positions, needed for the visualization.

 ## Methods : TODO